 Peg Furnas, Director of Operations

-I reside in the Chagrin River Valley within a 30-minute drive into the city.
-Having a cup of tea in the outbuilding of our 150-year-old Western Reserve farmhouse with my husband, four adult daughters, our Golden Retriever, and friends gives me the time to have uninterrupted one-on-one conversations, not great at small talk.
+I reside in the Chagrin River Valley within a 30-minute scenic non-highway drive into the city.
+Having a cup of tea in the outbuilding of our 150-year-old Western Reserve farmhouse with my husband, four adult daughters visiting from CA, NJ, Columbus and Ohio City, our Golden Retriever, and friends gives me time for uninterrupted one-on-one conversations.
+My sweet space!

 A visit to University Circle is like traveling abroad to me: the owned and international exhibits at Cleveland Museum of Art, music at Cleveland Institute of Music, author talks and opera at the Maltz Performing Arts Center, and a night at Severance with the Cleveland Orchestra.
-I am a volunteer docent for Apollo’s Fire,who play in area churches.
-Speaking of traveling, I’ve got a growing list of destinations I’d like to find myself in to add to the lands I’ve visited: Johannesburg, South Africa; Auckland, New Zealand; Guatemala City, Guatemala; and Stockholm, Sweden.
+I am a volunteer docent for Baroque Apollo’s Fire, who play in area churches.
+Speaking of traveling, I’ve got a growing list of destinations I’d like to find myself in, adding to those I’ve already visited; Johannesburg, South Africa; Auckland, New Zealand; Guatemala City, Guatemala; and Stockholm, Sweden.

 Growing up in NE Ohio’s western harbor town of Vermilion, as well as my roots in County Mayo, Ireland – which sits alongside the Atlantic – I feel most at home along the water’s edge.